Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 ### Developing at Sage Bio

 The agora-data-tools project follows the standard [trunk based development](https://trunkbaseddevelopment.com/) development strategy.
-> To ensure the most fluid development, do not push to your `dev`
+> To ensure the most fluid development, do not push to `dev`!

 1. Please ask for write permissions to contribute directly to this repository.
 1. Make sure you are always creating feature branches from the `dev` branch.
+We use branches instead of forks, because CI/CD cannot access secrets across Github forks.

     ```shell
     git checkout dev